apache/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

 recommended to create an explicit format object if you intend to reuse the same format for multiple log files.

-To create a format object, store the result of the ``format`` function in a variable.
-The function takes a table with two attributes: a mandatory string ``Format`` which defines the output format string for every event; and an optional number ``Interval`` defining the aggregation interval for summary logs.
+Custom formats are defined by choosing a ``name`` to identify the given logging format, and a ``format`` string, which defines the output format string for every event.
+An optional ``interval`` attribute can be specified to define the aggregation interval for summary logs.

 .. code:: yaml